PompeiiinPictures

 VI.16.28 Pompeii.
 March 2009.
 Room F, east wall.

-According to NdS, the east wall was divided into three large panels, the central panel was green, and the two at either side were red.
+According to NdS, the east wall was divided into three large panels, the central panel was green and with red side panels.

 The dado was divided into rectangular panels, in correspondence with the large panels above.

-On the dado on the east wall, the middle panel is black and the side ones purple/blue.
+On the dado on the east wall, the middle panel was black and the purple/blue on the side panels.

 See Notizie degli Scavi di Antichità, 1908, (p.273)